-Earlier this year, Amma Asante’s 18th-century drama Belle became an international box-office success, shining a light on the true story of Dido Elizabeth Belle, the mixed-race daughter of an African woman and a British naval captain.
-On 10 October, Destiny Ekaragha’s Peckham-set comedy Gone Too Far! – a spry, sharply-observed take on tensions between young Britons of Jamaican and Nigerian descent – hits the big screen.
-Then, Second Coming, the screenwriting and directing debut by playwright Debbie Tucker Green, will have its UK premiere at the BFI London Film Festival.
-Revolving around a British-West Indian family in south-west London, and rich in cultural detail (look out for that all-important bottle of Encona hot pepper sauce), it’s the poetic tale of an unexpected, mysterious pregnancy and its resultant impact.
+The representation of black British life has been sorely underrepresented in our national cinema, but there have been hints of a resurgence in recent years.
+Amma Asante’s 18th-century-set drama Belle (2013) became an international box-office success, shining a light on the true story of Dido Elizabeth Belle, the mixed-race daughter of an African woman and a British naval captain; Destiny Ekaragha’s Peckham-set comedy Gone Too Far!
+(2014) sharply observed the tensions between young Britons of Jamaican and Nigerian descent; and Debbie Tucker Green’s magnificent Second Coming (2014), starring Idris Elba and Nadine Marshall, skilfully examined an unexpected, mysterious pregnancy and its resultant impact.

-Even so, a significant – if underseen and underrated – body of work exists that’s dedicated to exploring black British life in all its complexity, diversity, joy and sadness.
+Even so, a significant – if under-seen and underrated – body of work exists that’s dedicated to exploring black British life in all its complexity, diversity, sadness and joy.
 Here are 10 of the best.

 Jemima + Johnny (1966)

 Director Lionel Ngakane